 To view the list of members, click here.

-Technical Advisory Committees (TACs) are small advisory groups made up of nationally known academics and practitioners that offer insight into specific elements of the Coastal Master Plan process.
+Technical Advisory Committees (TACs) are small advisory groups made up of nationally known academics and practitioners that offer insight into specific elements of the master plan process.
 The 2017 Coastal Master Plan includes two technical advisory committees that focus specifically on 1) community resilience and nonstructural implementation, and 2) technical modeling and analysis.

 The Resiliency TAC offers working-level guidance and recommendations on the programmatic and policy measures needed to implement a comprehensive flood risk and resilience program.
 The Resiliency TAC is composed of experts in the areas of climate adaptation planning, community planning, socio-economics, social vulnerability, and hazard mitigation, disaster planning, and environmental policy.

-The Predictive Models TAC advises the planning and technical teams working to improve the analytic tools that assess how the coastal Louisiana landscape will change over the next 50 years, and that help to prioritize effective protection and restoration projects that comprise the Coastal Master Plan.
+The Predictive Models TAC advises the planning and technical teams working to improve the analytic tools that assess how the coastal Louisiana landscape will change over the next 50 years, and that help to prioritize effective protection and restoration projects that comprise the master plan.
 In addition, the Predictive Models TAC advises the technical team working to implement the Model Improvement Plan.

 To view the list of members of each TAC, click here.

 Large-scale coastal protection and restoration will affect businesses and industry in south Louisiana.
 To integrate the perspectives of those in key business sectors, the Planning Team has created/reconvened five focus groups, one focused on each of the following areas: community, fisheries, landowners, energy and industry, and navigation.